 Many synthetic MMP peptide substrates have been described which incorporate a fluorophore and a quencher moiety positioned on either side of the enzyme cleavage site.
 We have prepared a number of CyDyeTM labelled MMP substrates.
 Cleavage of these substrates with specific MMP enzymes produces improved and significant fluorescence increase at donor fluorophore wavelengths (Figure 1) when compared to traditionally used fluors.

-The POLARstar® Omega and PHERAstar® FS have 2 Photo Multiplier Tubes (PMT) and hence do not have to switch filters or polarizers to read the second channel, Simultaneous Dual Emission (SDE) makes assays like FRET faster and more precise.
+The PHERAstar® FS has 2 Photo Multiplier Tubes (PMT) and hence do not have to switch filters or polarizers to read the second channel, Simultaneous Dual Emission (SDE) makes assays like FRET faster and more precise.

 Materials & Methods